SWEG-2016EC-Batch/Anonymous/ETS1257_selam_wagaye/numberofmiles.md

     <li>Read the fuel tank capacity from the user.</li>
     <li>Read the miles per gallon from the user.</li>
 <pre>
-Calculate the total distance using the formula: number_of_miles = tankcapacity * milespergallon
+Calculate the number of miles using the formula: number_of_miles = tankcapacity * milespergallon
 </pre>
     <li>Display the calculated total distance to the user.</li>